Aareon/ChickenTicket/README.md

 Please test code extensively before creating a pull request.
 Keep in mind, we are strong supporters of idiomatic and beautiful Python code.

+### Contact
+Project discussion is located on the [Chicken Ticket Discord](https://discord.gg/rcZDKeu) Feel free to join for support and development questions.

 ### Todos
  - MOAR TESTS
  - ~~Probably need to generate the genesis block, just saying.~~ Done!